RossLabCSU/PAPA2/README.md

 4) The output file format for a PAPA2 run has been improved, and includes additional information such as explicit PrLD boundaries and amino acid sequences of the defined PrLDs.

-5) PAPA2 has been modified to be compatible with Python3 (the original PAPA algorithm is only compatible with Python2).
+5) PAPA2 has been updated to be compatible with Python3 (the original PAPA algorithm is only compatible with Python2).

-## Minor Bug Fixes
+### Minor Bug Fixes
 1) Assignment of the highest-scoring position in the original PAPA algorithm was offset by 1 amino acid relative to the PAPA scores.
 This has been fixed when score assignment position was changed in PAPA2 (see #1 in Major Updates above).
 2) Stop codons were improperly handled in the original PAPA algorithm, which very slightly affected values for positions at the C-termini.
 3) Definition of the window size used in the original PAPA algorithm was offset by 1 for a subset of possible user-specified window sizes.
 This was also fixed when score assignment position was changed in PAPA2 (see #1 in Major Updates above).